contao/docs/docs/manual/system/maintenance.en.md

 This mode is useful, if more in depth work needs to be done in the back end, the effects of which should not be immediately visible in the front end.

-The maintenance mode has been rewritten for this Contao version.
+The maintenance mode has been rewritten for Contao version 4.13.
 Via the [command line](/en/cli/maintenance-mode/), the complete Contao installation (back- and front end) can be put into maintenance mode.
 This feature is very useful if you want to update your system.